-The Office of Advanced Engineering Education (OAEE) in the A. James Clark School of Engineering at the University of Maryland, College Park is currently seeking Senior Academic Advisor to support current graduate students from the point of admission through to graduation.
-The Senior Advisor provides information and advising, both in-person and through electronic communications, to admitted and current students regarding the creation and review of program course plans, degree requirements, course selection, university policies and procedures, university resources, degree progress, and graduation clearances.
-The position also works with Faculty Advisors and acts as a liaison between Faculty Advisors and students regarding curriculum.
+Maryland Applied Graduate Engineering (MAGE) in the A. James Clark School of Engineering at the University of Maryland, College Park is currently seeking a Senior Academic Advisor to guide and support current graduate students from the point of admission through to graduation.
+The position provides information and advising through a variety of mediums and assists admitted and current students with the creation and review of program course plans, degree requirements, course selection, university policies and procedures, university resources, degree progress, and graduation clearances.
+The Advisor also works with Faculty Advisors and acts as a liaison between Faculty Advisors and students regarding curriculum decisions and approvals.

-- A minimum of 3-5 years of academic advising experience in college/university student services is required.
+A minimum of 5 years of academic advising experience in college/university student services.

 Knowledge, Skills, and Abilities:

-- Must possess a solid understanding of advising strategies in higher education as they relate to professional and international students.
+Must possess a demonstrated understanding of advising strategies in higher education as they relate to professional and international students.

-- Strong customer service skills, use of good judgment, and can work independently as well as in a team environment.
+Demonstrated use of good judgement, attention to detail, and the ability to solve problems.
+Demonstrated ability to successfully work independently as well as in a team environment.

-- Knowledge of UMD advising technology, including Student Information System (SIS), and Advise on the Web.
+Knowledge of advising technologies, including Student Information System (SIS), Qualtrics, UAchieve, TerpEngage, Advise on the Web, or similar tools.